Moscow orders new restrictions as COVID-19 infections soar - WTMJ

 MOSCOW (AP) — Moscow’s mayor on Saturday ordered a week off for some workplaces and imposed restrictions on many businesses to fight coronavirus infections that have more than doubled in the past week.

-The national coronavirus taskforce reported 6,701 new cases of infection in Moscow, compared with 2,936 on June 6.
-Nationally, the daily infection tally has spiked by nearly half over the past week, to 13,510.
+The national coronavirus task force reported 6,701 new confirmed cases in Moscow, compared with 2,936 on June 6.
+Nationally, the daily tally has spiked by nearly half over the past week, to 13,510.

-After several weeks of lockdown as the pandemic spread in the spring of 2020, Moscow eased restrictions and did not reimpose any during subsequent case increases.
-But because of the recent sharp rise, “it is impossible not to react to such a situation,” Mayor Sergei Sobyanin said.
+After several weeks of lockdown as the pandemic spread in the spring of 2020, the Russian capital eased restrictions and did not reimpose any during subsequent case increases.
+But because of the recent sharp rise, “it is impossible not to react to such a situation,” Moscow Mayor Sergei Sobyanin said.

-He ordered that enterprises that do not normally work on weekends remain closed for the next week while continuing to pay employees.
-In addition, food courts and children’s play areas in shopping centers are to close for a week beginning Sunday, and restaurants and bars must limit their service to takeout from 11 p.m. to 6 a.m.
+He ordered enterprises that do not normally work on weekends to remain closed for the next week while continuing to pay employees.
+Food courts and children’s play areas in shopping centers also are to close for a week beginning Sunday, and restaurants and bars must limit their service to takeout from 11 p.m. to 6 a.m.

 Although Russia was the first country to deploy a coronavirus vaccine, its use has been relatively low; many Russians are reluctant to get vaccinated.